tutut834834/LIMETTE/readme.md

 # LIMETTE - Local Interpretable Model Explanation with Trust and Transparency Enhancements for Defensive Protection Against Adversarial Attacks

-Code for our paper, "[Unfooling Perturbation-Based Post Hoc Explainers](https://arxiv.org/abs/2205.14772)."
+Code for our paper, "LIMETTE - Local Interpretable Model Explanation with Trust and Transparency Enhancements for Defensive Protection Against Adversarial Attacks".
 Here, we provide an extended defensive mechanism against scaffolding-based adversarial attacks on perturbation-based explainers.
-We propose a novel dynamic trustable treshold, ensembler extensions and ARIMA extensions.
+We propose a novel dynamic trustable treshold, ensembler attacking and ARIMA extensions.

 **Abstract**: